Manually Validate Extracted Data: Extraction Validation

 General

-The jump order is from top right to bottom left.
+The jump order goes from top-right to bottom-left.

 On Opening

-When opening a document the first invalid field is in focus, any valid fields are skipped.
+When opening a document, focus is on the first invalid field; valid fields are skipped.

-The Editor can of course be navigated by mouse, just click on any field to edit it.
+You can click any field in the Editor to edit it.